madelinehakala/phenotype-prediction-tool-benchmarking/README.md

 ## Selected Tools
 - DeepGAMI (deep learning phenotype prediction tool that can use SNPs, RNA-Seq data, physiological features, or two together)
 - G2PDeep (deep learning phenotype prediction tool)
-- Basic ML models: KNN, SVM (linear and rbf kernels)
+- Traditional ML models: MLP, KNN, SVM (linear and rbf kernels)

 ## Running the Code
 Clone this repo, ensure that all dependencies are installed, then run the following in the command line: